segiddins/blog.segiddins.me/source/2015-01-25-dynamic-casting-in-swift.md

 func as?<T, U>(lhs: T, rhs: U.Type> -> U?
 ```

-The first operator, `as`, lets us give an object of type `T` and tell the compiler, ‘no, at runtime this _really_ will be a `U`’.
+The first operator, `as`, lets us give an object of type `T` and tell the compiler, 'no, at runtime this _really_ will be a `U`'.
 This is really handy when dealing with Objective-C methods that return `id` or Swift functions that return `AnyObject`, but the programmer knows at compile time what their _real_ type will be.

 The second operator, `as?`, is probably the more interesting of the two. `as?` lets us write _dynamic, conditional_ code that is truly native to the static Swift world. `as?` allows us to tell the compiler, ‘I don’t really know what this object will be at runtime, but if it happens to be of type `U`, I want it as a type-safe object of that type.
 Otherwise, I’ll take `nil`.’
 This is super powerful.
 Imagine that we’re writing an application that consumes a REST API.
 The data that API returns is _fundamentally untyped_ since the compiler has absolutely no visibility into the type of data it can return.
 We’re interested in pulling out a `count` property from that API response, but the `count` property on our model needs to be of type `Int` -- how do we bridge that gap?
 Enter `as?`.
 We want to take the response’s `count` as an `Int`, but only if it really _is_ an `Int`: